FedEx Express: Economic downturn

 The late-2000s recession hit parent company FedEx Corporation and its express division hard.
 Many companies looking for ways to save money stopped shipping or moved to cheaper alternatives, such as surface shipping.
 FedEx Corporation announced large network capacity reductions at FedEx Express, including retiring some of its oldest and least efficient aircraft such as the McDonnell Douglas DC-10 and the Airbus A310.
 FedEx also announced layoffs and work hour reductions at some of its hubs.

 In December 2008, FedEx postponed delivery of the new Boeing 777 Freighter; four were delivered in 2010 as previously agreed, but in 2011, FedEx only took delivery of four, rather than the ten originally planned.
 The remaining aircraft were delivered in 2012 and 2013.

 FedEx Express closed a hub for the first time in its history, when operations at its Asian-Pacific hub at Subic Bay International Airport in the Philippines ceased on February 6, 2009.
 The operations were transferred to Guangzhou Baiyun International Airport in southern China.
 FedEx Express had planned to open the new Chinese hub in December 2008, but in November 2008, the company delayed the opening until early 2009, citing the need to fully test the new hub.

 On June 2, 2009, FedEx opened the new hub building at Piedmont Triad International Airport in Greensboro, North Carolina.
 FedEx announced in December 2008 that it still intended to open the building on time despite the bad economy.
 The hub's operations would be scaled back from 1,500 employees to only 160, the size of the previous operations at the much smaller sorting facility.
 FedEx gave no time line as to when the hub would be operating at expected hub levels.
 The hub had been delayed many years since FedEx first picked the airport to be its Mid-Atlantic U.S. hub back in 1998.
 FedEx had to fight many complaints from nearby homeowners about the anticipated noise generated by its aircraft, because most of its flights take place at night.
 A third runway was built to accommodate the hub operation and the extra aircraft.
-FedEx began full hub operations at the Greensboro facility September 2, 2018.
+FedEx began full hub operations at the Greensboro facility on September 2, 2018.

 On October 27, 2010, FedEx opened its Central and Eastern European hub at Cologne Bonn Airport.
 The hub features a fully automated sorting system that can process up to 18,000 packages per hour.
 The roof of the hub features FedEx's largest solar power installation, producing 800,000 kilowatt hours per year.

 On December 7, 2018, the company announced the retirement of David Cunningham on December 31, 2018.
 He was succeeded as CEO and president by Raj Subramaniam.